Private Health Insurance and the Affordable Care Act

 Other recent changes brought about by the Affordable Care Act include standardized disclosure forms to cut through some of the confusion many consumers feel when studying their private health insurance plans.

-What Changes Are Coming for Private Individual Health Insurance in 2014?
+What Changes Are Coming for Private Health Insurance in 2014?

 To give individuals, employers, and insurance companies time to adjust, many changes were staggered, going into effect at predetermined dates, so many major features in the ACA do not become law until January 1, 2014, especially regarding private individual health insurance policies.